AlfrescoArchive/alfresco-dbp-deployment/README.md

 ### 10. Authorize connections

-Go to the config.json file in "%USERPROFILE%\.docker", and check that there is a string after "auth", such as in the following example.
+Go to the config.json file in "C:\Users\yourUserProfile\.docker", and check that there is a string after "auth", such as in the following example.

 ```bash
 "auth": "klsdjfsdkifdsiEWRFJDOFfslakfdjsidjfdslfjds"